Demonstrators call for Fuller statue outside Augusta courthouse to be removed

 AUGUSTA — “Hey hey, ho ho, Melville has to go!” protesters chanted Saturday afternoon as they gathered in front of the Kennebec County Courthouse.

-Under the maple tree on the front lawn of the courthouse sits the Melville Fuller statue, which on Saturday, was decked with flags that said “Black Lives Matter” and George Floyd’s words, “I can’t breath.”
+Under the maple tree on the front lawn of the courthouse sits the former U.S. Supreme Court Justice Melville Fuller statue which, on Saturday, was decked with flags that said “Black Lives Matter” and George Floyd’s words, “I can’t breath.”

-The group of protesters gathered to voice their concerns about Fuller’s statue this weekend after the Maine Supreme Judicial Court requested the county consider moving the statue in light of the racial unrest around the country and a move to take down monuments.
+The group of protesters gathered to voice their concerns about Fuller’s statue this weekend after the Maine Supreme Judicial Court requested the county consider moving the statue in light of the racial unrest around the country and a move by many states to take down monuments.

-But to the protesters, the statue has no excuse for still being up.
+But for protesters, the county has no excuse to keep the statue in place.

 “We don’t know why the statue is up,” said protest organizer Isreal Mosley.
 “They should have known when they put the statue in that it was a problem.
 The Kennebec County Commission is pretending like they don’t know what’s going on or why it’s a problem, but it’s just taking up time for it to come down.”

 Though that court ruling was overturned in the 1954 Brown v.
-Board of Education decision, the protesters and others charge that many Americans are still living with the lasting effects of that case.
-Some held signs Saturday that read “Separate was Never Equal,” referring to the “separate but equal” doctrine that resulted from the Plessy case.
+Board of Education decision, the protesters and others charge that many Americans are still living with the lasting effects of the Plessy case.
+Some held signs Saturday that read “Separate was Never Equal,” referring to the “separate but equal” doctrine upheld in Plessy, which found the separate but equal facilities and services did not violate the U.S. Constitution.

 Mosley believes there is no excuse for not taking the statue down as “none of it excuses the ignorance of glorifying the hate and suffering people have caused.”